 Lara’s continued involvement with Ventures

-Working alongside other student entrepreneurs, Lara now enjoys her role as a Ventures Ambassador.
-This position allows her to influence and spread awareness of the programs that helped on her own journey.
+Working alongside other student entrepreneurs, Lara enjoyed her role as a Ventures Ambassador in 2022.
+The position allowed her to influence and spread awareness of the programs that helped on her own journey.

-“Being an ambassador for Ventures is a lot of fun – I have made many rich connections with other passionate and like-minded student entrepreneurs through the position,” she says.
+“Being an ambassador for Ventures was a lot of fun – I made many rich connections with other passionate and like-minded student entrepreneurs through the position,” she says.

-“The role is largely self-paced, meaning I get to pick when and what shifts I would like to work.
-These range from meeting other students at events such as Market Day and telling them about the opportunities Ventures has to offer, to co-facilitating the various programs that I once was a participant in.”
+“The role is largely self-paced, meaning I got to pick when and what shifts I would like to work.
+These ranged from meeting other students at events such as Market Day and telling them about the opportunities Ventures has to offer, to co-facilitating the various programs that I once was a participant in.”

-Going through the programs and being a Ventures Ambassador have also enabled Lara to meet and collaborate with a diverse range of staff members, other students, founders and mentors.
+Going through the programs and being a Ventures Ambassador has also enabled Lara to meet and collaborate with a diverse range of staff members, other students, founders and mentors.

 “The best thing I’ve gotten out of my involvement with Ventures has been the rich connections to others in the ecosystem,” she says.